starcitizen-lug/knowledge-base/wiki/Troubleshooting/install-update-problems.md

 # 💾 Install & Update Problems

 ## Wine prefix creation failed
-- LUG Helper install log shows error similar to `warning: WINE is /path/to/.../bin/wine, which is neither on the path nor an executable file`
+- LUG Helper install log shows error similar to "_warning: WINE is /path/to/bin/wine, which is neither on the path nor an executable file_"
 - To fix, make sure the mount point is not marked `noexec`